 600ml chicken/vegetable stock (made from one stock cube)

 Pop your chorizo in a large heavy based pan, spray with 1kal and fry until the oils start to release.
 Add the onion, carrot and cumin powder and fry for around 10 minutes until the onions are nice and soft.
 Add the garlic and fry for another minute and then add the paprika, chillies, Moroccan seasoning, cayenne pepper and sugar.
 Simmer for a few seconds and then add the lentils, tomatoes and chicken stock.
 Season well with salt and pepper, give a good stir and simmer for 40 minutes.
 Take off the heat and blend with a stick blender adding a little water as you go to loosen the soup to the consistency you like.
-Serve with a drizzle of fat free natural yoghurt or sour cream!
+Serve with a drizzle of fat free natural yoghurt or light sour cream!